 The courtyard of the mosque is made with a special type of white marble.
 Everything is decorated with gold-leaf, precious stones and mother-of-pearl.
 Literally every square centimetre of thisamazing building is finished stunningly.
 It comes as no surprise that this is the most expensive mosque in the world.

 Non-Muslims can visit the mosque daily between 9am and 10pm.
 The mosque is only closed on Friday morning.
 The entrance is free, but you have to abide by a number of rules.
+The most import is the dress code.
 Women have to wear long trousers or a long skirt down to the ankles, and a head scarf.
 Men have to wear long trousers or a long white garment.
 You can borrow an abaya (long black dress with head scarf at the entrance to the mosque.
 But there are 50,000 daily visitors, and so if there are none left, and you are dressed inappropriately, you’re not allowed in.
 So take precautions.
 If you book a city tour with EmiratesTours for instance, they will provide clothing.
 You will also need to leave your shoes at the entrance to the mosque.

 After that, you can enjoy all the splendour.
 The white mosque is on of the things that must be included in every Abu Dhabi itinerary.

 The city of Abu Dhabi does not have any old, traditional souks anymore, as everything is new.
 A little outside of the city you can find a few places where a number of small, authentic shops can be found.
 Ask your guide to stop here, as the tastiest dates are sold here.
 Taste a few before making your final choice.